Ttanvi996/MTH-IDS_-Multi-Tiered-Hybrid-Intrusion-Detection-for-IoV/README.md

 2)Objective

 To develop and evaluate a hybrid, layered IDS model that:
-1. Detects intrusions in vehicular ad-hoc networks (VANETs) with high accuracy.

-2.Combines the strengths of multiple ML and DL algorithms.

-3.Implements tiered filtering for computational efficiency and hierarchical threat detection.

-4.Enhances the reliability of smart transportation systems.
+Detects intrusions in vehicular ad-hoc networks (VANETs) with high accuracy.
+Combines the strengths of multiple ML and DL algorithms.
+Implements tiered filtering for computational efficiency and hierarchical threat detection.
+Enhances the reliability of smart transportation systems.

 3)Dataset
 CICIDS2017 :- A widely-used dataset for evaluating intrusion detection models.
 It contains realistic network traffic, including benign and attack scenarios (e.g., DDoS, PortScan, Botnet, Infiltration, etc.)